 Earlier in 2020, many restaurants, cafeterias and other food service businesses closed or reduced their hours in response to the coronavirus pandemic.
 This meant that farmers had fewer customers for the food they produced.
 At the same time, many food banks struggled to keep up with the needs of their communities.

 To help both farmers and food banks, nearly 200 of our restaurants and their guests came together to raise money through a Concretes for a Cause fundraiser.
-During the fundraiser, $1 from each Concrete Mixer® ordered was donated to a local food bank or Feeding America®.
-The food banks could use the donations to purchase food grown by struggling farmers and, in turn, feed their communities.
+During the fundraiser, $1 from each Concrete Mixer® ordered was donated to a local food bank.

 North Carolina Restaurants Jump at the Chance to Help